 Root Cause: Because there was no afternoon preventative maintenance shift scheduled to change it.

-Dr. Adam Grant, organizational psychologist studies pro-social behaviors in business and leadership.
-His New York Times Bestseller, Give and Take presents a compelling case that you don’t need to be ruthless to get ahead—techniques such as doing “five-minute favors” for others and reconnecting with loose acquaintances can reap long-term career rewards.
+Adam Grant, in his bestseller, Give and Take says that you don’t need to be ruthless to get ahead, his research shows that doing “five-minute favors” for others, and reconnecting with acquaintances often reaps long-term career rewards.

-Grant explains that pro-social behaviors have a profound effect on our depth and the breadth of relationships, “and so you end up with a wider set of relationships and a richer, more meaningful set of connections.”
-Indeed, we all know the power and importance in networking.
+Grant explains that pro-social behaviors increases the depth and the breadth of relationships, “you end up with a wider set of relationships and a richer, more meaningful set of connections.”

-A paradoxical boomerang effect—focusing on the success and wellbeing of others results in our own success and wellbeing.
-Zig Ziglar said, ”You can have everything in life you want, if you will just help other people get what they want.”
+Zig Ziglar also said, ”You can have everything in life you want, if you will just help other people get what they want.”

-It’s motivation to sow in someone else’s field rather than just our own.
+It’s good motivation to sow in someone else’s field rather than just your own.

-However, some of the most accomplished people highlight a counterintuitive habit.
-Their hectic schedule includes allotted times for absolutely nothing.
-Of course the times of nothing are far from nothing.
-Although physically unproductive, these times allow information they’ve been exposed to mix, mingle, and marinate—and then produce new ideas and insights.
+The hectic schedule’s of successful people often includes allotted times for absolutely nothing.
+Although physically unproductive, these times allow information they’ve been exposed to mix and percolate, and then produce new ideas and insights.

-It worked for Einstein: “Although I have a regular work schedule, I take time to go for long walks on the beach so that I can listen to what is going on inside my head.
-If my work isn’t going well, I lie down in the middle of a workday and gaze at the ceiling while I listen and visualize what goes on in my imagination.”
+Einstein was known to take time for doing nothing: “if my work isn’t going well, I lie down in the middle of a workday and gaze at the ceiling while I listen and visualize what goes on in my imagination.”